 The Orgoth shrine is a ruin approximately 6" by 6" in the center of the table.
 The ruin has ARM 16 and can take 30 damage points before being destroyed.
 The spiritual energy surrounding the Orgoth ruin affects Silshade in two ways.
 First, the spiritual energy protects the Skarlock and keeps it safe from harm.
 Until the ruins have been destroyed, Silshade cannot be damaged in any way.
 Second, the energy fuels the skarlock's Spell Slave ability.
 Throughout the scenario, Silshade may cast spells as if he were within Asphyxious' control area.
 Silshade must remain nearby the ruins to retain these abilities and loses them anytime he is more than 3" from the ruin.

-Players take turns, each placing two (2) additional terrain features.
+SET UP Players take turns, each placing two (2) additional terrain features.
 Players cannot place terrain within 3" of another terrain feature including the ruins.
 Players can place terrain features on hills.

-The player controlling Silshade sets up first and places Silshade within the ruins.
+BEGINNING The player controlling Silshade sets up first and places Silshade within the ruins.
 The two units of Mechanithralls are then placed anywhere within 8" of the center of the table.
 The player controlling Skarre then deploys his forces within 3" of any table edge.
+The player controlling Skarre takes the first turn.